Sunset for the NOAA BAO

 November 3, 2016

 Amid wheat fields and natural grasslands approximately 25 miles east of the Rocky Mountains, the Boulder Atmospheric Observatory (BAO) in Erie, Colorado has been a unique location for studying the planetary boundary layer and for testing and calibrating atmospheric sensors.
-Operated by what is now the NOAA Earth System Research Laboratory’s Physical Sciences Division for almost 40 years, and host to numerous field programs, the BAO’s legacy recently came to an end.
+Operated for almost 40 years by what is now the NOAA Earth System Research Laboratory’s Physical Sciences Division, and host to numerous field programs, the BAO’s legacy recently came to an end.

 Initially called the NOAA/NCAR/CIRES Joint Meteorological Observatory, the BAO sat on 100 acres of land leased by NOAA from the Colorado State Land Board.
 The centerpiece of the facility, a 985-foot tower, was constructed in 1977 at a cost of approximately $1.5M.
 In October of that year, NOAA began outfitting the site.